The result is a small-medium-sized dog, who is super-adaptable and cute!

 Cockapoos can get bored, which results in a whole host of behaviors you don’t particularly want (barking, digging, chewing, pining, self-injury).

-Common in both Cockers and Poodles, the Cockapoo does too suffer with Progressive Retinal Atrophy which can eventually lead to blindness.
+Common in both Cockers and Poodles, the Cockapoo does too suffer from Progressive Retinal Atrophy which can eventually lead to blindness.

 DNA testing is advised when purchasing a puppy.

-Poodles also suffer with patella luxation which is when the kneecap doesn’t sit in its normal location.
-Not surprisingly, sometimes the Cockapoo can suffer with the same condition.
+Poodles also suffer from patella luxation which is when the kneecap doesn’t sit in its normal location.
+Not surprisingly, sometimes the Cockapoo can suffer from the same condition.